Annuore/anu-i4ops/kubevirt/README.md

 ```

 ## Instructions <a id='instr'></a>
-**This playbook assumes that a kubernetes cluster is already installed.**
 - Change the `ansible_user` and `ansible_host` to your user and ip.
 - add ssh keys to remote systems using
 ```ShellSession